abougouffa/minemacs/docs/packages.md

 * `casual-avy`: An opinionated `transient` menu for `avy`
 * `casual-symbol-overlay`: An opinionated `transient` menu for `symbol-overlay`
 * `ligature`: Display typographical ligatures in major modes
+* `easysession`: Effortlessly persist and restore your Emacs sessions

 ## `me-vc`
 * `magit`: It's Magit!
 A Git Porcelain inside Emacs.